Call For A Free Initial Consultation (703) 273-4100

 Speeding at 1-9 mph over the speed limit is a 3 point offense.
 This means that 3 points will be deducted from your driving record upon a guilty finding.
 In addition, it will remain on your driving record for 5 years.
 Depending on your insurance company, your rates may increase.

 Speeding at 1-9 mph is a rare charge because Fairfax County Police Officers and Troopers typically don't bother people driving at this speed.
 In fact, we have seen Judges in the past dismiss these charges simply because the violation is so minor.
-One in particular case we observed a Judge advise the officer that he did not wish to see these types of charges.
+In one particular case we observed a Judge advise the officer that he did not wish to see these types of charges.
 Fair enough.

 Speeding 10-19 mph above the posted speed limit

 Speeding at 10-19 mph over the speed limit is a very common charge in Fairfax County.
-A conviction is a 4 point offense that will result in a loss of 4 points on your driving record.
+A conviction for speeding at this level is a 4 point offense that will result in a loss of 4 points on your driving record.
 This offense will remain on your driving record for 5 years and may also lead to an insurance rate increase.

 Speeding at 10-19 mph over the speed limit is avoidable in Fairfax County.
-If you have a good driving record, many times, we can work towards a reduction to disregarding a highway sign and, in many cases, to a no-point non-moving violation that will not affect your insurance rates or appear on your driving record.
+If you have a good driving record we have a good track record in getting the charge lowered to a no-point non-moving violation that will not affect your insurance rates or appear on your driving record.
 To achieve this, we will want to discuss your background and gather mitigating evidence to show the court that you are an upstanding individual with a good record.
 Sometimes, we will have you take a driver improvement course prior to court.
 In our experience, these steps are worth it in the end.

 Speeding 20 mph or more above the posted speed limit